mauriciovc98/mauriciovc98/README.md

-- 👋 Hi, I’m @mauriciovc98
-- 👀 I’m interested in Web Design
+Junior Front-End in Web Technologies and in the last year of university (System Engineer).
-- 🌱 I’m currently learning HTML, CSS, Javascript and features
+My skills are HTML, CSS, Javascript.
+Learning React and Angular.
-- 💞️ I’m looking to collaborate on companies
 - 📫 How to reach me, send me a request/message

 <!---